dschott68/fetch/README.md

 1. Start Docker

-2. Start LocalStack and Postgres
+2. In a terminal window, go to the directory where the repo was cloned.
+Start LocalStack and Postgres by running the command:

-  From directory where fetch repo is cloned
   ```
   docker-compose up
   ```

-3. Start the application

-  Open a new terminal window and go to the directory where fetch repo is cloned
+3. In a new terminal window, go to the directory where the repo was cloned.
+Start the application by running the command:
   ```
   docker run -p 4000:80 fetch-app
   ```